-Dstl also took the opportunity to ask those present to submit suggestions describing how to scope a call they intend to put out.
+With a captive advanced manufacturing security industry captive audience, Dstl took the opportunity to ask those present to submit suggestions describing how to scope a call they intend to put out.
 The call will request industry and academia demonstrate the enhanced functionality available for equipment produced by techniques such as additive manufacturing.
-Dstl will fund promising research.
+Dstl will fund promising research suggestions.

 A tour of the Manufacturing Technology Centre provided a practical demonstration of some of the cutting edge research taking place there.
-Activities include manufacturing process optimisation, cutting edge metallic additive manufacturing research, automation of a range of very complicated processes which currently rely on highly skilled humans, as well as intelligent equipment capable of combining a number of manufacturing processes into a single machine.
-A number of common themes include very high levels of accuracy, a spotlessly clean working environment and typically huge demonstration apparatus.
+Activities include manufacturing process optimisation, cutting edge metallic additive manufacturing research, automation of a range of very complicated processes which currently rely on highly skilled operatives, as well as intelligent equipment capable of combining a number of manufacturing processes into a single machine.
+Common themes on the tour included, very high levels of precision and accuracy, a spotlessly clean working environment and typically out-sized R&D concept demonstrator equipment.
 A link to the Manufacturing Technology Centre can be found here.

 The networking at the event was exceptional.
 Everybody enthusiastically swapped experiences and contact details.
 Attendees from industry, academia and government discussed the presentations, together with the latest research and applications at their places of work.

-Additionally, there was representation from 2 Knowledge Transfer Networks – Materials, as well as Aerospace, Aviation and Defence.
+Additionally, there was representation from the Knowledge Transfer Network, focusing on materials, as well as aerospace, aviation and defence.
 Click here for more about them.
 So opportunities for future events and engagement look good.
 As the event took place inside, diggers where active outside, extending the Manufacturing Technology Centre to cope with increased demand from industry, which can access these great facilities and expertise.
 All-in-all, an inspirational industrial visit!

 Director, Advice Manufacturing